rekluzlabs/vaultcuisine/README.md

 Project status

-VaultCuisine is in early, active development (v0.1.1) and not yet on the Play Store.
+VaultCuisine is in early, ALPHA development (v0.1.1) and not yet on the Play Store.

 Known limitations: